miyako/4D-AIKit/README.md

 |`top-k`|Limits how many possible tokens to consider. `1` recommended for structured output.|
 |`repeat-penalty`|Increase to penalise repeating tokens.
 Decrease to allow such tokens. `40` is generally considered a safe value.|

+## Code Cutter

+I tested all major open weight models, with 4D 21 and AI Kit, to see how well they support tool calling and structured output.
+I used the same demo that was used in the 21 beta webinar.

+In each table, you will see 2 icons

+✅<br/>❌

+The one on top refers to structured output, whether the model output successfully validated against the JSON schema.

+The one under it refers to tool calling, whether the model made requests to use tools in the right format and whether t used the results given in response.

+> [!TIP]
+> Tool calling is a form of chat completion.
+In a standard chat, each party plays the role of a "user" and an "assistant", taking turns in an ongoing conversation.
+When tool calling is enabled, the AI may send a structured function call, to which the other side is expected to respond in a "tool" role instead of a "user" role.

 ## Flagship Open Weight Models

 > [!WARNING]